Kichrum/dragular/README.md

 ### `options.direction`

 When an element is dropped onto a container, it'll be placed near the point where the mouse was released.
 If the `direction` is `'vertical'`, the Y axis will be considered.
-Otherwise, if the `direction` is `'horizontal'`, the X axis will be considered.
+If the `direction` is `'horizontal'`, the X axis will be considered, and if it's `'mixed'` both axes will be considered.
 Default is automatic, where simple logic determines direction by comparison of dimensions of parent and its first child.

 ### `options.scope`